 “She broke him of the habit of eating with his knife, she caused him to substitute bottled beer in the place of steam beer, and she induced him to take off his hat to Miss Baker, to Heise’s wife, and to the other women of his acquaintance. ”

 Examples of Steam Beer

-Of course the most popular example of the steam beer is Anchor Steam.
+Of course, the most popular example is Anchor Steam beer.
 I will admit that I am very biased when it comes to this beer as I spent over 5 years living in San Francisco and Anchor Steam was one of my stables while there.
 It is difficult to know how true to the traditional steam beer that Anchor Steam is as most other brewers really stopped making this style at one time.
-However, I will say that it remains one of my favorite beers today and is usually the example that other California Commons are compared..
-It is crisp and clean like a lager, but has much more flavor and body like an ale.
+However, I will say that it remains one of my favorite beers today and is usually the example that other California Commons are compared.
+It is crisp and clean like a lager but has much more flavor and body like an ale.
 A great choice if you don’t know which type of beer you really want.

 Text from the Anchor Steam bottle: